-Fish, shellfish and other sea creatures can't survive in hypoxic waters.
+Fish, shellfish, and other sea creatures can't survive in hypoxic waters.
 Organisms that can move, do, in search of water with higher oxygen levels; those that can't move, die —hence the headline-friendly term dead zone.
 Like most headline phrases, this one is more dramatic than accurate.
-The zone only lasts a few weeks each summer—bottom waters are mixed with oxygen-rich surface waters when the latter cool and sink come autumn—and, for the moment, the bigger threat to Gulf fisheries is rising prices for fuel to run the boats.
+The zone only lasts a few weeks each summer, after which bottom waters are mixed with oxygen-rich surface waters when the latter cool and sink come autumn; for the moment, the bigger threat to Gulf fisheries is rising prices for fuel to run the boats.
 Nonetheless, a spreading hypoxic zone is generally considered a threat to the sustainability of local fisheries.
-Brown shrimp, a chief prize, are forced to move into less clement water, where their growth rates slow by 5 percent to 20 percent.
+Brown shrimp, a chief prize, are forced to move into less clement water, where their growth rates slow from 5 percent to 20 percent.